gwcoffey/gwcoffey.com/hugo/content/posts/2023-05-27-i-cannot-soften-the-world-for-you/index.md

 {{< poem/stanza
     "I cannot light the world for you,"
     "but I can teach you that there is no such thing as darkness."
-    "   What we call night is only the shadow of this whole world."
+    "   What we call night is only the shadow of the whole world."
     "   And that shadow I would not take from you,"
     "   even if I could."
 >}}